pdayquotient/drupal-govcon-2017/README.md

 ```
 Before installing the module
 ----------------------------
-1. Ensure you have enabled the RESTful Web Services module.
+1. Enable the RESTful Web Services module.

-2. Install the HTTP Basic Authentication module.
+2. Enable the HTTP Basic Authentication module.

-2. Download and install the REST UI module:
+2. Download and enable the REST UI module:
 https://www.drupal.org/project/restui

 3. You will need to modify your settings.php configuration file